 What's next for FaceUp

-After BrickHack, we are looking to improve the facial recognition technology, as well as store a larger database of faces for larger uses, such as a criminal or patient database.
+After BrickHack, we are looking to properly implement the facial recognition technology, as well as store a larger database of faces for larger uses, such as a criminal or patient database.
 As well, we hope to make the interface easier to use and more attractive for the user.
 Moreover, we hope to add the ability to improve the security of the technology, as the intended use involves personal information of individuals, which must be properly protected.